js-org/js.org-cleanup/templates/main_issue.md

 ## Contact Made

-All domains in this list have had contact made (issue raised on relevant repository etc.) by the js.org maintainers.
+All domains in this list have had contact made (issue raised on relevant repository etc.) by the js.org maintainers or the cleanup robot.

 - [ ] -
 {{CONTACT_LIST}}